 Immersive Experience making a big difference:

-Here are the ten cases where VR is providing amazing results:
+Here are the ten cases where VR is providing amazing results in global healthcare:

 - Autistic children can improve their learning and cognitive skills through VR application.
 The treatment environment can be managed and monitored according to the needs of the child giving him/her a pleasant learning experience.